The Informational Role of Online Recommendations: Evidence from a Field Experiment: Experimental Design

 \subsubsection{Good Consumption}

-The platform is primarily used for good discovery and there is no direct observation of consumption.
-We rely on two proxies, a consumption survey and the timing of ratings.
+The platform does not offer consumption opportunities and therefore there is no direct observation of consumption.
 The most natural proxy for consumption is to rely on ratings that consumers input on the platform to determine what is consumed and when.
-We call this first measure `Rating'.
-One possible concern is that the rating does not refer to a recent experience.

-We construct a more robust measure of consumption by relying on two elements to obtain an approximate date of consumption: a consumption survey and the belief elicitation survey.
-The consumption survey is presented just before every instance of the belief elicitation survey and allows us to directly track consumption during our intervention.
-The consumer is asked whether they have watched any movie since they were last on the platform.
-The consumer can search for the movie as they can on the platform and a number of options appear.
-If the consumer declares they have seen a movie, they need to rate the movie and provide an approximate date of when they watched it.
-The belief elicitation survey itself also requires the consumer to input an approximate consumption date.

-Based on these elements, we construct our restrictive consumption measure.
-It determines a consumer watched a movie at time $t$ if the movie was rated at time $t$ and had been previously marked unwatched, or if the approximate consumption date provided in the survey was time $t$.
-We call this second measure `Robust'.
+Since we are concerned with treatment effects on consumption during our intervention, we exclude ratings referring to consumption that occurred prior to the start of the intervention, as per the report of approximate consumption date in the survey; our results are nevertheless robust to also including consumption occurring prior to the intervention.